mfput/CTF-Questions/README.md

 # CTF-Questions
 These are beginner CTF questions for the Forensic and Security Technology club at Cal Poly Pomona.<br/>
-Most of these questions are Forensic/Crypotgraphy challenges.
-There are 4 questions now.
-More will be uploaded in the future. <br/>
+Most of these questions are Forensic/Crypotgraphy challenges.<br/>
 Answers/how-to will eventually be posted the the FAST blog.
 Hints for each question are available in hints.txt

 ### Forensic/Cryptograpy Challenge 1: